joe-at-startupmedia/pmon3/README.md

 // Only custom log directory, priority is lower than --log --log_dir -d

-// Provide environment variables, multiple variables are divided by spaces --args  -a "-arg1=val1 -arg2=val2"
+// Provide parameters to be passed to the binary, multiple parameters are separated by spaces --args  -a "-arg1=val1 -arg2=val2"

 // managing user